GAIA-AIDA/grounding-merging/README.md

 The steps associates with "feature extraction", "visual grounding and instance matching" and "graph merging" parts.

-[Optional] There is one thing need to be noticed if you also want to merge the grounding results from USC: The first step is to generate the immediate dictionary files for USC grounding.
-Then run the USC grounding part and get the grounding results (as dictionary object) from USC branch.
-Finally, our system can use two types of grounding results.
+[Optional Setting] Running the modules of Columbia University only does not require to run USC branch, the merging steps for USC grounding in Visual_Grounding_mp.py can be commented.
+But if you want to merge the grounding results from USC, please keep the merging steps in the code for USC grounding and follow these steps: 1.
+Generating the immediate dictionary files by run Visual_Grounding_mp.py as input for USC grounding; 2.
+Runnnig the USC grounding branch and generating the USC grounding results (as dictionary object); 3.
+Running our codes and the system will use two types of grounding results as input.

 ### C. Parameter Setting
 Grounding score threshold: 0.85